OpenSLO/OpenSLO/README.md

         timeZone: America/New_York # name as in IANA Time Zone Database
       isRolling: false # false or or not defined
   budgetingMethod: Occurrences | Timeslices
-  alertPolicies:
-    - string # The name of the alert policy associated with this SLO
-             # (alert policy only from the same project as SLO).
-             # Allow to have 0 to 5 AlertPolicy per SLO.
   objectives:  # see objectives below for details
 ```